It is not a crime to dumpster dive in Canada so long as the garbage that someone is going into is situated off of someone's private property.

 Trespassing at Night is found in section 177 of the Criminal Code

 177. Every one who, without lawful excuse, the proof of which lies on him, loiters or prowls at night on the property of another person near a dwelling-house situated on that property is guilty of an offence punishable on summary conviction.
 R.S., c.
 C-34, s.
 173.

 In order for someone to be convicted of Trespassing at Night the Crown would have to prove not only the essential elements of time, jurisdiction and identity of the accused, the crown should also prove:

 it was night at the time

 the accused was on private property at the time

 a private dwelling-house is situated on that property

 there was no lawful excuse for the conduct

-If you have been charged with trespassing at night or any other criminal offence contact Kostman and Pyzer, Barristers today for legal advice!
+If you have been charged with trespassing at night, break and enter or any other criminal offence contact Pyzer Criminal Lawyers today for the sound legal advice!